christiangubana/rest-api/README.md

 * Authentication headers

-          You mush be login with the right username & password to access these endpoints └── Follow these instruction to be authorized └── In Postman/Thunder
+          You must be login with the right username & password to access these endpoints └── Follow these instructions to be authorized └── In Postman/Thunder
                   └── Click Authorization
                   └── Select Basic Auth